Demons registration for 2D empirical wavelet transforms: Numerical experiments

 \subsection{Reconstruction assessment}

-To assess the numerical behavior of the empirical wavelet transform, which is theoretically lossless for the disk and square band-pass filter according to Theorem~\ref{th:disk_frames}, we examinate the quality of reconstruction.
-Table~\ref{tab:comp_normalized} reports the PSNR of the empirical wavelet reconstruction of the toy image for the disk and square band-pass filters with different transition widths $\tau$, the Watershed and Voronoi partitions and the different demons algorithms.
-The additive demons provides better or at least similar reconstruction than the other demons.
-Moreover, the normalization in the empirical wavelet filters has no impact on the reconstruction performance for the different demons.
+To assess the numerical behavior of the empirical wavelet transform, which is theoretically lossless for the disk and square band-pass filter according to Theorem~\ref{th:disk_frames}, we examine the quality of reconstruction.
+Table~\ref{tab:comp_normalized} reports the PSNR of the empirical wavelet reconstruction of the toy image for the disk and square band-pass filters with different transition widths $\tau$, the~Watershed and Voronoi partitions, and~the different demons algorithms.
+The~additive demons algorithm provides better, or~at least similar, reconstruction to the other demons algorithms.
+Moreover, the~normalization in the empirical wavelet filters has no impact on the reconstruction performance for the different demons~algorithms.

-Despite the accuracy of the mapping estimation obtained in Table~\ref{tab:comp_diffeo_estim}, the related wavelet reconstruction can be corrupted when the estimated filter bank is not entirely covering the Fourier domain.
-Notably, the transition width $\tau=0.2$ permits to ensure a larger covering of the Fourier domain than the transition width $\tau=0.1$ by the filters in case of an inaccurate estimate of a mapping.
-In contrast, the transition width $\tau=0.3$ can lead to artefacts in a symmetric wavelet $\chi_n$ due to overlaps of paired wavelet filters $\widehat{\psi}_n$ and $\widehat{\psi}_{-n}$, as observed for the disk band-pass transform using the Watershed partition and a diffeomorphic demons.
+Despite the accuracy of the mapping estimation obtained in Table~\ref{tab:comp_diffeo_estim}, the~related wavelet reconstruction can be corrupted when the estimated filter bank does not entirely cover the Fourier domain.
+Notably, the~transition width $\tau=0.1$ leads to lower signal-to-noise ratios than the transition width $\tau=0.2$.
+Indeed, in~case of an inaccurate estimate of a mapping, $\tau=0.2$ ensures a larger covering of the Fourier domain by the wavelet filters than $\tau=0.1$.
+In contrast, the~transition width $\tau=0.3$ can lead to artifacts in a symmetric wavelet filter $\chi_n$ due to overlaps of paired wavelet filters $\widehat{\psi}_n$ and $\widehat{\psi}_{-n}$, as confirmed by lower signal-to-noise ratios for the disk band-pass transform using the Watershed partition and a diffeomorphic demons algorithm compared to the transition width $\tau=0.2$.